Indian prime minister chooses silence as opposition attacks

 Opposition leader Rahul Gandhi on Thursday recalled Modi’s election promise that he wouldn’t be corrupt, or allow others to be corrupt - or “to eat” in colloquial Hindi.

 “So why are you allowing them to eat in Rajasthan, why are you allowing Shivraj Singh Chouhan to eat?”
-Gandhi said, referring to the chief minister of Madhya Pradesh at the center of the exam cheating scandal.
+Gandhi said, referring to the chief minister of Madhya Pradesh at the centre of the exam cheating scandal.
+(Reporting by Frank Jack Daniel; Editing by Jeremy Laurence)